atefmortada/kaitech-programming-tasks/README.md

 ## ▶️ How to Run
 1. Make sure **Python** is installed on your system.
 2. Open the desired task file using any code editor or the terminal.
-3. Install the required libraries for each task:
+3. Install the required libraries for each task.

 ## 🎯 Course Objectives
 - Learn the fundamentals of **Python programming**.